 The Tax-Free Savings Account (TFSA) is a useful new tool for Canadians to reduce future taxes, but the $5000 limit per year makes them of little use to wealthier Canadians.
 Helping Canadians of modest means is an admirable goal, but you can count on wealthier people to complain.

-This brings us to Malcolm Hamilton’s proposal for retroactive TFSA room of $5000 per year back to age 18 (proposal details here and reader reaction here).
-Jon Kesselman gave a counter-proposal to give older people more TFSA room each year than young people get.
+This brings us to Malcolm Hamilton’s proposal for retroactive TFSA room of $5000 per year back to age 18 (proposal details here).
+Jon Kesselman gave a counter-proposal to give older people more TFSA room each year than young people get (the web page with this article has disappeared since the time of writing).

 Both of these proposals amount to a transfer of future wealth from young to old.
 To put a finer point on it, because only wealthier people can make use of large amounts of TFSA room, these proposals would transfer wealth from the young to wealthy older Canadians.